 The Equine Business Management Unit includes a Special Interest Study Contract (SISC) and an eight-week Industry Training Program, providing an opportunity for the student to allocate extra focus and experience in a particular area of interest to them.

-During the eight-week Industry Training Program, students will be able to gain relevant work experience on prominent horse establishments throughout Australia and New Zealand.
+During the eight-week Practical Placement Program, students will be able to gain relevant work experience on prominent horse establishments across the world.
 Students have the opportunity to work in racing, harness, equestrian stables, race clubs or breed society administration, insurance, horse transport logistics, horse breaking, agistment, veterinary practises, marketing, media and financial institutions.

-In addition to the Industry Training Program there is also a three-week Practical Thoroughbred Stud Placement (a component of Equine Science 2 Unit) working at a stud to apply and consolidate the theory covered in the classroom.
-There is an opportunity to complete these placements overseas.
+In addition to the Practical Placement Program, there is also a three-week Practical Thoroughbred Stud Placement (a component of Equine Science 2 Unit) working at a stud to apply and consolidate the theory covered in the classroom.
+There is an opportunity to complete this placement in New Zealand.

 Marcus Oldham’s program delivery offers a unique opportunity to gain the most from your study experience.
 Students are able to stay full-time on campus and provision is also made for their horse on campus.